-- The configuration option jacorb.orb.print_version may be used to output the version to the logfile when JacORB is running - The IDL compiler '-v' will output the version of the compiler/JacORB. - The command jaco org.jacorb.util.BuildVersion may be run to output the current version and build date.
+- The configuration option jacorb.orb.print\version may be used to output the version to the logfile when JacORB is running - The IDL compiler '-v' will output the version of the compiler/JacORB. - The command jaco org.jacorb.util.Version may be run to output the current version and build date. - The command jaco org.jacorb.util.Diagnostic may be run to output useful environmental information as well as the JacORB version.